 This is done with the fees that are collected from users paying to send their transactions, as well as a special reward of new currency that gets released with every new block added to the chain.
 This type of payment is called the block reward.

 At its most basic, all you need to mine cryptocurrency is a computer, the internet, and a special piece of software.
 You’ll find this software at the GitHub repository of the cryptocurrency you have chosen to mine.
-Alternatively, you might find it already built in to the cryptocurrency’s wallet software.
+Alternatively, you might find it already built into the cryptocurrency’s wallet software.
 This is the case with the likes of Monero and Electroneum.

 A Breakdown of Cryptocurrency Mining

 Let’s look at a breakdown of what a cryptocurrency mining unit is actually doing to secure the network and release new coins.
-For simplicity, I’ll refer to the currency being mined as Bitcoin.
+For simplicity, I’ll refer to the currency being mined like Bitcoin.
 The process is very much the same for all cryptocurrencies that require mining though:

 - First, the computer checks a list of waiting transactions against the blockchain.
 They are making sure that none of the coins have been spent twice and each account or wallet has enough balance to send the Bitcoin transaction being requested.